awtkns/fastapi-crudrouter/CONTRIBUTING.md

-All ideas and contributions are wellcome :)

-Please feel free to create issues and submit PRs.
+Pull requests and contributions are welcome.
+Please read the [contributions guidelines](https://fastapi-crudrouter.awtkns.com/contributing) for more details.